-To ensure expected behaviours and attitudes are upheld we drive an ethos of valuing positive relationship between all members of the KC community through effective application of the Positive Behaviour Policy (PBP).
+To ensure expected behaviours and attitudes are upheld we drive an ethos of valuing positive relationships between all members of the KC community through effective application of the Positive Behaviour Policy (PBP).
 It is everyone's responsibility to apply the PBP in a fair and consistent manner, this table details specific duties relating to upholding the PBP.

 Student Engagement Mentor (SEM) Security Student Experience Leads/Managers Curriculum Area Manager (CAM) Pastoral mentors (PM) and Apprentice Mentors (AM) Study Programme Leader (SPL) and other curriculum staff Have a presence in social areas at busy times and support students to uphold college values.
 Respond to on site behaviour incidents via radio communication, including: De-escalation Follow up support for student Encouraging respect and positive behaviour and attitudes Taking statements Phone calls to parents/carers Support for student during searches conducted by security Where a student may need to leave college for a cooling off period, request support of CAM or Student Experience management, in line with Positive Behaviour Policy.
 Act as an advocate for students in disciplinary hearings including Inclusion Panels.
 Offer ongoing 1:1 support to meet targets related to behaviour.
 Record all interventions on Promonitor (and CPOMS where appropriate), including students' voice and wishes and comments made by parents/carers.
 FAO the curriculum staff.
 Request support from SEMs to help deal with incidents where de-escalation or follow up support for students is appropriate.
 Where a student may need to leave college for a cooling off period, request support of CAM or Student Experience management, in line with Positive Behaviour Policy.
 Record incidents and actions taken on Promonitor (and CPOMS where appropriate), FAO the curriculum staff.
 Conduct searches in line with college policy ensuring relevant members of staff are present to support students.
 Respond to on site behaviour incidents where a decision needs to be made on action to be taken, in line with PBP in conjunction with CAMs.
-Organise and take part in student panels (enrolment scrutiny, inclusion, fitness to study).
+Organise and chair student panels.
 Work collaboratively with HoFs and CAMs as part of decision-making process.
 Wherever possible, relevant CAM should respond to on site behaviour incidents where a decision needs to be made on action to be taken, in line with Positive Behaviour Policy.
-Attend student panels (enrolment scrutiny, inclusion, fitness to study) as required, and present the required information or form part of the panel.
-Support, promote and embed a restorative practice approach within curriculum.
-Mentors should respond, where possible, to support their students with: Attend student panels (enrolment scrutiny, inclusion, fitness to study) as required Ensure appropriate reward, recognition and celebration of positive behaviour is embedded in student activity.
+Attend student panels as required, and present the required information or form part of the panel.
+Mentors should respond, where possible, to support their students with: • Meeting expectations of behaviour • Support for student during searches conducted by security • Phone calls to parent/carers • Follow up support for student Attend and advocate at student panels as required.
+Attend student panels as required Be aware and support any actions agreed following behaviour incidents, including reintegration following cooling off/suspensions.
+Ensure appropriate reward, recognition and celebration of positive behaviour is embedded in student activity.

-Duty Manager
+Duty Manager: